• Skip to main content

 Aspects of this approach can include:

-2. Redirection of harmful patterns of communication to more affirming interactions that strengthens family bonds.
+2. Redirection of harmful patterns of communication to more affirming interactions that strengthen family bonds.

 4. Enabling children to decide how they will incorporate the family history into their own life story.